richchapler/AzureSolutionsDocumentation/docs/DevOps_CognitiveSearch.md

 * "We have implemented OpenAI with Cognitive Search and are rapidly iterating through enhancements to the index"
 * "Creating and updating the Cognitive Search index can be difficult... we want a simpler, faster, more consistent experience"
 * "Codified Cognitive Search skills must include: OCR and Key Phrase Extraction"
-* "We want to capture our Cogniive Search index creation process in our DevOps repo"
+* "We want to capture our Cognitive Search index creation process in our DevOps repo"
 * "All secrets must be stored in Key Vault"

 ## Proposed Solution